10up/gutenberg-best-practices/training/02-cta-lesson.md

 />
 ```

 Once that is in-place, we want to add a `URLInput` component to the Inspector Side bar.
 This will allow the user to set the URL that the CTA button links to.
-The issue here, is that we only want to show this new control if the attribute that stores if the CTA is enabled is set to true.
+The issue here is that we only want to show this new control if the attribute that stores if the CTA is enabled is set to true.
 Give this a try and again refer to the completed example if you get stuck.

 :::tip